Setting up a Docker automation stack

 #

-# The `volume` parameter lets you mount directories from your host system to the Docker container so that information can persist upon bringing a container
+# The `volume` parameter lets you mount directories from your host system to the Docker container so

-# down or up.
-Create these directories where you want and add them for each container following the template.
+# you want and add them for each container following the template.

-# See (https://docs.docker.com/engine/storage/) for more information on giving your containers access to storage locations.
+# See (https://docs.docker.com/engine/storage/) for more information on giving your containers access to

 #